gregdrew12/cs1666_organization/adv_topics/Physics.md

 * Constraints & Assumptions in our Implementation (10 mins)
 	* Emphasize where & why we are making assumptions when simulating physical phenomena
 		* Forces we are neglecting
-		* Treating objects & Mass
+		* Treatment of objects & mass
 		* Hitboxes
 		* Player's x bounded screen location